 The entities identified in Table 1 above are collectively referred to as the Permittees, which include the Principal Permittees.
+However, the term “Permittee” only includes the cities of Claremont and Pomona to the extent stated in Appendix 11.

 Table 2: Administrative Information